 Already connected?
 You’re in

 If you’ve ever used Jetpack Social to share your posts to Mastodon or Bluesky, those connections are already there.
-Open the Social section, and your accounts are waiting.
+Open the Social Feeds section, and your accounts are waiting.

 Read, react, and reply